 Leaving extra business cards with a person makes it easier for them to pass your name and contact information to someone else.

-Another variation on this script is to be even more direct and ask for names when you're asking for referrals.
+You can vary this script to be even more direct and ask for names.
 For instance, you might say:

 "I'm really glad that you're pleased with my work.
 I'm always looking for referrals and wonder if you know anyone else who might be interested in _______ (what you do)."